 Laptop Keypad Not Working

 When your laptop keypad not working, your computer is useless.
-For laptop computers, this is often an enormous problem as you cannot simply swap the keyboard such as you can with a desktop PC.
+For laptop computers, this is often an enormous problem as you cannot simply swap the keyboard as you can with a desktop PC.
 Here we show you the foremost common problems and solutions.

 Laptop Keypad Slow to Respond